L270/-storage-emulated-0-Download-metasploit-framework-6.0.28-20210124112447_1rapid7-1.el6.x86_64.rpm/dev/Setting-Up-a-Metasploit-Development-Environment.md

 ## RSpec Tests

-We are slowly lurching toward a normal testing environment, now require rspec tests to validate changes to the core workings of the framework.
+We really like to have spec tests to validate changes to the core workings of the framework.
 To get in the habit, run the standard set of tests against your local Metasploit branch.
 First, make sure you have all the gems installed, then run the `rake spec` task.

 ````
 gem install bundler # Only need to do this once